Stephen-Seo/LD54_BoxSurvival/README.md

 ## Post jam edits?

 The `ld_release` tag points to the commit of the game before the ldjam.com deadline.
-The new changes only implement touch-based controls.
+The new changes only implement touch-based controls and UI changes/tweaks.

 The latest version of the game can be found [here](https://seodisparate.com/demos/ld54).